Leonardini/rgwas/README.md

 like:
 Sys.setenv(CPLEX_BIN="/Applications/CPLEX_Studio_Community201/cplex/bin/x86-64_osx/cplex")

+4)  Once these steps have been successfully carried out, install rgwas via:

+    devtools::install_github('bichkd/rgwas')

-4)  In order to provide the correct parameter settings to CPLEX, add the following line to your .Rprofile (this is normally located in your home directory):
+5)  In order to provide the correct parameter settings to CPLEX, add the following line to your .Rprofile (this is normally located in your home directory):
     Sys.setenv(ILOG_CPLEX_PARAMETER_FILE="Absolute/Path/To/rgwas/MyParameters.prm")

+    Note that the MyParameters.prm file is distributed alongisde the rgwas package.

+6)  To check if everything has been successfully installed, run the commands:

+    library(rgwas)
+    X = rgwas::mainDriver(inputFile = "InputInitial0NA_3.csv")